zuplo/docs/docs/articles/monetization-dev-portal-setup.md

 ![Dev Portal Link](../../public/media/monetization-dev-portal-setup/image-3a.png)

-Open the **Pricing** page in your developer portal to see the pricing table.
+Once you open your Developer Portal, you will find a link to the **Pricing** page on the top left of the screen.
+Open the **Pricing** page in your developer portal to see the pricing table that you have configured as the **Pricing Table ID** in the previous step.

 :::caution